KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Example:     smicli users ? --activate

     Options:
       --active / --inactive      Set the active/inactive state in the database for this user.
 Default is to attempt set user to inactive.
       -i, --interactive          If set, presents list of users from which one can be chosen.
       -n, --no-verify            Disable verification prompt before the operation is executed.
+      -c, --companyid COMPANYID  Limit the list of users from which to select by the companyid provided
       -h, --help                 Show this message and exit.

 .. _`smicli users add --help`: